ea-st/dwm/README.md

 >>Mainly in the file <kbd>config.def.h</kbd>.

 >"Why is dependencies in air quotes?"
->>dwm is relatively simple to configure so the software i've set it up with is optionable.
+>>dwm is relatively simple to configure so the software i've set it up with is optional.

 Disclaimer
 ----------